pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 This point is a bit less obvious, but maybe even more important.
 When we set something to be `position: absolute`, we **pull it out of flow.**

-When the browser is laying out elements, it effectively pretends that absolutely-positioned elements don't exist.
+#ImportantPoint the browser is laying out elements, it effectively pretends that absolutely-positioned elements don't exist.
 They're “incorporeal”: you can stick your hand right through them, like a hologram or a ghost.

 To drive the point home, here are 3 paragraphs that have been set to be absolutely positioned:
 ```css